AMX-006 Gaza-D

 History

-After the defeat of the Principality of Zeon to the Earth Federation in the One Year War in UC 0080, some Zeon remnant forces chose to go into hiding within the Earth Sphere, while others fled the Earth Sphere.
-Large groups of Zeon forces escaped to the Zeon asteroid base Axis in the Asteroid Belt during and after the war.
+After the Principality of Zeon was defeated by the Earth Federation in the One Year War in UC 0080, some Zeon remnants hid within the Earth Sphere while others fled to the asteroid base Axis in the Asteroid Belt.

-The Zeon forces that were stationed at the base and the refugees that joined them became Axis Zeon.
-The Axis Zeon forces used the construction mobile suits Gaza-A and Gaza-B as the foundation for the combat mobile suit development program.
-The AMX-003 (MMT-1) Gaza-C was the first mass production combat mobile suit produced by Axis Zeon.
-The Gaza-C served as the backbone of the Axis Zeon forces through the Gryps Conflict.
-The AMX-003S Gaza-C Type S was an improved version of the Gaza-C.
+The Zeon forces at Axis used the construction mobile suits Gaza-A and Gaza-B as the foundation for developing combat mobile suits.
+The AMX-003 Gaza-C became their first mass-produced combat unit, serving as their main mobile suit through the Gryps Conflict.
+The AMX-003S Gaza-C Custom was later developed as an improved version.

 At the start of the First Neo Zeon War in UC 0088, Neo Zeon gradually replaced the Gaza-C with the Gaza-D at the front lines.
-The Gaza-D remained in service through the war and the Second Neo Zeon War, and continued to be used by Zeon remnants, including those that defended Palau during the Laplace Incident in UC 0096.
+The Gaza-D remained in service through that conflict and the Second Neo Zeon War.
+Zeon remnants continued using it, including those defending Palau during the Laplace Incident in UC 0096.

 Design